izhat/MarkdownTest/etiquette.md

 # Etiquette for those using this repo

-## Branching proccess
+## Branching practices

-- GIt flow
-- GitHutFlow
- - Traucn braning

-    - Pull requests
-     - Exepctation
+1. GitFlow
+2. GitHubFlow
+3. Trunk branching